netdata/netdata/health/notifications/syslog/README.md

 - A working `logger` command for this to work.
 This is the case on pretty much every Linux system in existence, and most BSD systems.
 - terminal access to the Agent you wish to configure

-## Configure Netdata to send alerts to Syslog
+## Configure Netdata to send alert notifications to Syslog

 > ### Info
 >